Off the Beaten Path Mexico: 23 Destinations Most Travelers Miss [2025 edition]

 This post may contain affiliate links.
 Read my Disclosure & Privacy policies for more detail.

-It’s easy to understand why so many travelers are drawn to Mexico’s tourist hubs and major cities: each one is pretty incredible in their own way.
+It’s easy to understand why so many travelers are drawn to Mexico’s tourist hubs and major cities: each one is pretty incredible in its own way.

-I reached out to a group of fellow travel bloggers and together, we’ve compiled this list of offbeat destinations that deserve a spot on your Mexico bucket list.
+I contacted a group of fellow travel bloggers, and together, we’ve compiled this list of offbeat destinations that deserve a spot on your Mexico bucket list.

 We’ve included cities, pueblos, nature escapes, ruins, and so much more.
 There’s truly something here for every type of traveler.